syncfusion-content/windowsforms-docs/WindowsForms/Maps/Legend.md

 ## Categories of Legend

-Legends are categorized as two types:
+Legends are categorized as the following two types:

-• Legends for layers.
+* Legends for layers

-• Legends for bubbles.
+* Legends for bubbles

-These can be set by using `LegendType` property.
+These can be set by using the `LegendType` property.

-## Shapes for Legend
+## Shapes for legend

 Bubble type legends are always bubbles with varying sizes.
-The size of the bubbles is obtained from the SizeRatio from the BubbleSetting.
+The size of the bubbles is obtained from the SizeRatio of the BubbleSetting.

 Layer shape type legends can be different shapes for the legend.
-The shapes can be set using the LegendIcon, of the LegendIcon type.
+The shapes can be set using the LegendIcon of the LegendIcon type.

 ### Code sample: